mahmmad-khamar-shaikh/Mahmmad-khamar-shaikh/README.md

 Hi 👋 My name is Mahmmad Khamar Shaikh
 ======================================

-A Full stack  Java(spring boot), Javascript/Typescript (Angular/HTML/CSS) and .Net(asp.net/web API) developer
+A Full stack  Javascript/Typescript (Angular/HTML/CSS), Nodejs, expressJs and .Net(asp.net/web API) developer
 ---------------------------------------------

 I have been developing software since 20 years.
 It all started with FoxPro as hobby project.
-My professional journey with software started with VB.net to C#(ASP.Net) to Angular to Java(spring boot) and NestJs.
+My professional journey with software started with VB.net to C#(ASP.Net) to Angular to Java(spring boot) and Express / NestJs.
 Well versed with RDBMS like SQL Server, MySQL and Document DB like Firebase, MongoDB.

 * 🌍  I'm based in Pune, India
 * 🚀  Online <a href="https://mahmmad-khamar-shaikh.github.io/Resume/" target="_blank">Resume</a>